KRFOSS/kali-docs/arm/radxa-zero-sdcard/index.md

 2. Download _and validate_ the `Kali Radxa Zero` image from the [downloads](https://www.offensive-security.com/kali-linux-arm-images/) area.
 The process for validating an image is described in more detail on [Downloading Kali Linux](/docs/introduction/download-official-kali-linux-images/).
 3. Use the **[dd](https://packages.debian.org/testing/dd)** utility to image this file to your microSD card (same process as [making a Kali USB](/docs/usb/live-usb-install-with-windows/).

 In our example, we assume the storage device is located at `/dev/sdb`.
-Do _not_ simply copy these value, **change this to the correct drive path**.
+Do _not_ simply copy these value, **change this to the correct device path**.

 {{% notice info %}}
 This process will wipe out your microSD card.
 If you choose the wrong storage device, you may wipe out your computers hard disk.